 Mohawks are badass, but this curly mohawk is so much more!
 This is one of the best hairstyles because it’s so stylish yet easy to maintain.

-Why leave your hair loose when you can get playful with it and celebrate African culture?
+Why leave your hair loose when you can get playful with it?
 This double Bantu knot hairstyle is easy to do.
 Divide your hair into two sections and tie them into half buns, leaving the ends to hang down.

 This uber-stylish hairstyle is perfect for any occasion.
 Bun up your hair, leaving out some hair in front to fall like bangs.

 6. One Side Clipped Hair